 - Understand the Role of a SAP: A DOT qualified Substance Abuse Professional (SAP) plays a critical role in helping drivers return to duty after failing a drug test.
-They assess your situation, recommend a course of action, and supervise your progress.
+Read how to choose a highly-recommended SAP counselor to ensure you have a successful outcome.

-- Search SAP Lists: Utilize resources like SapList or Psychology Today to find a DOT SAP near you.
-Just enter your zip code in the search bar and explore the DOT approved SAP counselors in your area.
+- Search SAP Lists: Utilize resources like SapList or NAADAC to find a DOT SAP near you.
+Just enter your zip code in the search bar and choose a DOT approved SAP counselor in your area.

 “Searching online resources like SapList is a convenient way to find qualified SAP counselors near you.”

-- Consider State-Specific Services: If you’re located in Texas, reach out to Rainey Counseling Services at 817-781-7235 for a free phone consultation.
-They offer in-person and virtual assessment and serve as a preferred provider for many trucking companies.
+- Consider State-Specific Services: If you’re located in Texas, consider Rainey Counseling Services at 817-781-7235 for a free phone consultation.
+They offer in-person and virtual evaluations and serve as a preferred provider for many trucking companies.

 - Schedule an Assessment: Once you’ve selected a SAP, schedule an initial assessment and evaluation.
 This step is crucial in determining the next course of action for your return-to-duty process.

 - Follow Through: After the initial consultation, make sure to follow through with any recommendations made by your SAP.
 This is a crucial part of demonstrating your commitment to the return-to-duty process.

 “Remember, successfully completing the SAP return-to-duty program will be updated and available to potential employers in the FMCSA Clearinghouse.”

 Frequently Asked Questions 🙋🏼♂️

 Will my CDL be suspended if I fail a drug test?